 13.3.3.1.2.
 Methods used for minimizing unit non-response

 The survey is mandatory, and respondents are required by law to report digitally.
 Respondents may receive several reminders, and telephone reminders are also used in the final stage of data collection.
-Eventually, non-responses may result in filing of police case.
+Eventually, non-responses may result in filing of police case, although this has not been the case in 2024.

 13.3.3.1.3.
 Methods used for unit non-response treatment